42nd Infantry Division (United States): Iraq

 Maj.
-Gen. Joseph J. Taluto, commanding general of the division during its deployment, commended the many contributions of the 42ID led Task Force Liberty.
-Vice Chief of Staff of the Army (VCSA), Gen. Richard Cody, saluted members of the 42ID at the unit's homecoming ceremony.
+Gen. Joseph J. Taluto, commanding general of the division during its deployment, commended the many contributions of the 42ID-led Task Force Liberty.
+Vice Chief of Staff of the Army, General Richard Cody, saluted members of the division at the unit's homecoming ceremony.
 The division's Headquarters and Headquarters Company was awarded the Army Meritorious Unit Commendation for its service in Iraq.

 In 2008, 26 company-sized elements of the 50th Infantry Brigade Combat Team (IBCT), headquartered at Fort Dix, New Jersey, deployed to Iraq bringing the total number of NJ National Guard soldiers sent to Iraq and Afghanistan to over 3,200.
 These elements of the 50th IBCT were mobilized for one year, including stateside training and "boots on the ground" in theater.
 Premobilization training began in 2007 and took place in New Jersey, with further OIF specific preparation conducted at other Army installations out-of-state.
 Originally slated to deploy to Iraq in 2010, these elements deployed earlier as a result of changes needed to comply with new Department of Defense (DoD) policies.
 Earlier, in 2007, the DoD had reduced the amount of time units spend overseas in a combat theater, which in turn shifted mobilization schedules and required earlier deployments than anticipated.
 Elements of the 50th IBCT had deployed in support of Operation Iraqi Freedom (OIF) previously in 2004.